smach/rmiscutils/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-This package is a collection of simple R functions I've either written or discovered over the years which I've found useful and like to re-use.
+This package is a collection of simple R functions that I've either written or discovered over the years that I've found useful and like to re-use.
 In some cases, these functions are just thin wrappers around other functions but the syntax is easier for me to remember.

 This is still a work in progress.